411 Elm St., 2nd Floor

 Garland, Texas 75040

 Dr. Daniel has extensive expertise in public affairs, economic development, housing, transportation, education, gerontology and local political thought.
 Having obtained a Ph.D. in public policy and public administration, she has studied the theories of public service.
 Also, she has been a social science researcher and involved in public organizations for over three decades, therefore, she also understands the practical side of public service.
-Professionally, she served as a U.S. Congressional staff member, worked with the American Red Cross and has focused on public education for the past seven years.
-Prior to her election to Commissioners Court, Dr. Daniel worked with Dallas ISD in program evaluation and accountability and is also adjunct professor of urban and public affairs at UT-Arlington.
+Professionally, she served as a U.S. Congressional staff member and worked with the American Red Cross.
+Prior to her election to Commissioners Court, Dr. Daniel worked with Dallas ISD in program evaluation and accountability for seven years and is also adjunct professor of urban and public affairs at UT-Arlington.

 Dr. Daniel has a long track record of community service with groups such as the League of Women Voters, local neighborhood associations and civic organizations, her local church and schools.
 She and her family live in the White Rock Lake area.

 Took on fair share of work load